Chen2001z/Cyclistic-Case-Study/README.md

 - **Monthly Trips**: Ridership increases from January to July/August, followed by a decline.
 Harsh winter conditions in January, February, and December likely discourage cycling, while summer holidays in July and August boost ridership.
 - **Daily Trips**: Casual riders peak on weekends, whereas member ridership is highest midweek and lowest on weekends.
 Casual riders likely prefer cycling for recreational activities, while members use bikes for commuting to and from workplaces or schools.
 - **Hourly Trips**: Casual ridership peaks around 5 pm, indicating a preference for daytime rides.
 Member riders peak between 6-8 am and 3-5 pm, suggesting use for commuting as it aligns with typical morning and afternoon peak travel times.
-- Analysis from the three graphs reveals significant disparities in usage patterns, highlighting distinct differences in motivations and behaviors between casual and member riders.
-Casual riders exhibit a consistent use of bike-sharing throughout the day, suggesting a preference for leisurely activities.
-In contrast, member riders show clear peaks during morning and afternoon rush hours, indicating a reliance on bike-sharing for daily transportation needs.

   #### Average Trip Durations
   ![](https://github.com/Chen2001z/Cyclistic-Case-Study/assets/170075287/9438b3a3-8911-4882-8833-2531fd626014)